2ho Client for Linux

 If a connection is not reachable.
 It could be that it is turned off or is without an Internet connection (in the trunk of my car).
 As long as there is a connection, you should be able to reach it.

-The Client also includes a web GUI.
-You can start it with:
+The Client also includes a GUI app that presents itself as a systray icon.
+You can otherwise start it with netrinos-ui.